marcvanraalte/fledge-plugins/README.md

 # The ktp_north plugin:
 The plugin sends datapoints with the string of Wma_filter to the location specified at System_id of the ktp-server.
+If the datapoint is an unfiltered value (during the initialization of the service), it be processed as ‘sent’ in order to empty the buffer of Fledge.